 Five minutes brisk followed with five minutes easy

 Whether you’re jogging outdoors or working out on a piece of gym equipment, alternate faster efforts with equal time recoveries.
 You get a greater training effect than just a steady workout and so you can cut your session time down yet still remain fit.

 Again, any piece of gym equipment can be used, or walking, jogging or running outside.
 Decide on a time or distance that you’re going to exercise for and then after your warm-up, really go for it against the clock.
 It’s tough – but great training and a shorter session brings as many benefits as your usual longer workout.
 Always remember to include a thorough cool-down afterwards.

-Hill training programs
+Hill training programmes

-For a change, select a hill training program, vary the resistance on the rower, cross-trainer or bike, or simply put more effort in on the hills for your outdoor training.
+For a change, select a hill training programme, vary the resistance on the rower, cross-trainer or bike, or simply put more effort in on the hills for your outdoor training.
 This way you are substituting more quality for steady-state training, so a shorter workout brings greater benefits.

 Christmas is always a challenge to keep your calorie intake at normal levels but with a little planning you can still enjoy all the festivities and keep the calories in check.
 Simply try the three calorie saving ideas below to keep your weight under control at Christmas…

 If you only get three glasses of wine out of a bottle, your 80 calories a glass shoots up to 160 calories a glass, so stick to standard measures if you can.

 Standard potions of stuffing, combined with other trimmings such as bacon, sausage and sauce can easily total over 500 calories.
 Just sticking to stuffing and using the roasting juices as gravy will slash those calories by half.